 In the General section, ensure that your session’s duration is set up to reflect the exact length of each session.

-- Since we are already incorporating the gap time through the start time increments, ensure that your session type’s Buffer Time is also toggled Off.
+Since we are already incorporating the gap time through the start time increments, go to your session type’s Booking Rules section and ensure Buffer Time is toggled Off.

 I would like my clients to request their preferred time and date, instead of choosing a time slot.